 The kidnapped children have been taken to an island approximately 3 miles into the fens through a maze of weed-choked, tree-wrapped, muddy channels.
 Though close to the city, the island is not expected as a location because it has actually only been recently raised from the waters of the swamp by the ritual of Maregeth and his followers.
 As a result, it does not appear on any of the scant maps that exist of the fens and is unknown to any potential local guides.
-The PCs are truly on their own in discovering the whereabouts of this place.
+The characters are truly on their own in discovering the whereabouts of this place.
 However, once the island has been spotted or learned of through magic, its likelihood of being where the children were taken becomes immediately obvious.
 There just isn't any place else nearby that could serve as a destination nearly as well as the large and strangely out-of-place island.

 The island itself is little more than a large, mud-covered hill emerging suddenly from the swamp waters ahead as the last screening growths of foliage are cleared.
 Its oozing, mud-covered slopes are punctuated by countless bits of rotten debris and look more like the muck at the bottom of a swamp rather than a landmass rising from a swamp.
-And indeed, a DC 14 Int (Nature) or Knowledge (geography) check can confirm that the hill only recently emerged from the depths of the swamp itself.
+And indeed, the hill only recently emerged from the depths of the swamp itself.
 By what process this recent rising occurred is not immediately evident, though a faint aura of transmutation magic still lingers over the whole of the island.

-Upon arriving at the island, the PCs immediately spot a skiff pulled up on its muddy beach with a multitude of child-sized footprints leading into a copse of cypress trees growing at the base of the hill.
-The hill itself rises to a height of no more than 100 feet above the waterline.
-The island's dimensions cover roughly 700 feet by 900 feet total, with the slopes of the hill taking up most of the space.
-From here, the use of a spell such as locate object would likely be in range to lead them closer to their quarry if the PCs think to cast one.
-If Zack Woodcock's slipper is used for a locate object, it guides them to area 2 where it was lost.
+Upon arriving at the island, the characters immediately spot a skiff pulled up on its muddy beach with a multitude of child-sized footprints, and a lion-shaped print, leading into a copse of cypress trees growing at the base of the hill.
+The hill itself rises to a height of no more than 100ft above the waterline.
+The island's dimensions cover roughly 700ft by 900ft total, with the slopes of the hill taking up most of the space.